slowkow/hlabud/vignettes/examples.md

 # UMAP embedding of 3,516 HLA-DRB1 alleles

-There are many things we might do with a one-hot encoding of HLA-DRB1 alleles.
+There are many possibilities for analysis of a one-hot encoding of HLA-DRB1 alleles.

 For example, here is a UMAP embedding of 3,516 HLA-DRB1 alleles encoded as a one-hot amino acid matrix with 1482 columns, one for each amino